 Staging is a way of describing where the cancer is located, if or where it has spread, and whether it is affecting other parts of the body.
 Doctors use diagnostic tests to find out the cancer's stage, so staging may not be complete until all the tests are finished.
 Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancer.
-For pancreatic cancer, it is important for the staging to be done at a medical center with experience in staging pancreatic cancer.
+It is important for the staging to be done at a medical center with experience in staging pancreatic cancer.

 Doctors use several systems to stage pancreatic cancer.
 The method used to stage other cancers, called the TNM classification, is not often used for pancreatic cancer; however, for completeness, it is discussed further below.